html-extract/hext/README.md

   The Websocket server behind the "[Try Hext in your Browser!](https://hext.thomastrapp.com)" section is built with Beast.
 See [github.com/html-extract/hext-on-websockets](https://github.com/html-extract/hext-on-websockets) for more.

-## Licensing

-All source code of the Hext project is released under the Apache License v2.0, with the sole exception of `/libhext/doc/doxygen/resources/bootstrap.min.css`, which was authored by a third party and is included in this project under the terms of the MIT license.
-See `/libhext/doc/doxygen/resources/bootstrap.min.css.LICENSE` for the full license text.
-Visit Bootstrap on [Github](https://github.com/twbs/bootstrap).

 ## About the author
 I am [Tom](https://github.com/thomastrapp), a freelancing software developer living in Munich.
 Visit [thomastrapp.com](http://thomastrapp.com) for my email